kiz13/kiz.note/programming/languages/java/SO.md

 - use lambda or method references? [choose the more readable one](https://stackoverflow.com/questions/24487805/lambda-expression-vs-method-reference)

+- ["continue" within a foreach loop](https://stackoverflow.com/questions/32654929/move-to-next-item-using-java-8-foreach-loop-in-stream) using `return` would just work (it stops executing the current iteration)

 ## files

 - how do I cause Word to open and edit a file? [source](https://stackoverflow.com/a/6871727/11844003)